-Pick up the book or visit the Daniel Fast website to learn more.
+Pick up the book or visit the Daniel Fast website here to learn more.
 There are many free resources like daily devotions, as well as other ways to help you participate.
-I also wrote this post about preparing for the Daniel Fast.
+To help you prepare, check out Preparing for the Daniel Fast.

 The Daniel Fast Recipes